Frequently Asked Questions

 Q. I want Direct Save Telecom to install a new telephone line, what happens next?

-Good news, new line installations are currently FREE (BT charge £140) in return for an 18 month agreement.
+Good news, for new line installations we only charge £39.95 (BT charge £140) in return for an 18 month agreement.
 If you only want a 28 day rolling agreement then the charge is £118.00.

 Q. I've just signed up to switch to Direct Save Telecom, What happens next?